vforvaios/html-test/README.md

 ### Instructions

+- Design should be implemented following the mobile-first approach.
+- One breakpoint will be used.
+1024px and up for mobile version.
+1024px and down for desktop version.
 - Top navigation should become sticky ( with the gray info bar below it ) after scrolling past header. *The nav bar designed right below header shows the position and styling of the sticky bar.*
 - In mobile mode the top bar is sticky from the beginning, without the turquoise bar though.